Measuring Customer Satisfaction: Essential Metrics and Implementation Tips

 Transactional vs. Non-transactional Satisfaction Measures

 Non-transactional satisfaction measures, on the other hand, evaluate the overall customer sentiment and perception of the organization, independent of any specific interaction or event.
-These are usually collected randomly or at specific intervals.
-Examples include questions like “Would you recommend us to a friend?”.
+Non-transactional measures are usually collected periodically (e.g., once a quarter) and include general questions like “Would you recommend us to a friend?”.

 Customer Satisfaction Score (CSAT)